wlao-cyber/NIST-Hacking-Case-2004-09-02/README.md

 Anonymizer
 <ul>
     <li>hides IP tracks when browsing</li>
-    <li>The name was changed to Anonymizer in 1997 when the company acquired a web based privacy proxy of the same name developed by Justin Boyan at Carnegie Mellon University School of Computer Science</li>
     <li>One of the first web privacy companies founded, Anonymizer creates a VPN link between its servers and its users computer, creating a random IP address, rather than the one actually being used</li>
 </ul>